soundray/maper/README.md

 ### Multithreaded registration

-In addition to the parallelization with `xargs` noted under *Instructions* above, MAPER supports threaded execution of MIRTK commands, if MIRTK is built with TBB support.
+In addition to the parallelization approach with `xargs` noted under *Instructions* above, MAPER supports threaded execution of MIRTK commands, if MIRTK is built with TBB support.
 This is less memory-intensive than shell-level parallelization.
 Use the `-threads` option to `launchlist-gen` and `maper`.

 Feedback welcome at metrimorphics@soundray.de